-The HEART website showcases knowledge products from two main DFID-supported projects.
-The main one being a resource centre providing DFID staff and other development actors with health, education and nutrition knowledge and expertise – HEART.
+The HEART website showcases knowledge products from several FCDO-supported projects.
+The main one, HEART, being a resource centre providing FCDO staff and other development actors with health, education, nutrition, social protection and WASH knowledge and expertise.

-HEART is a consortium of leading organisations in international development, health, nutrition and education.
+HEART is a consortium of leading organisations in international development, health, nutrition, education, social protection and water & sanitation (WASH).
 We work together to support the use of evidence and expert advice in policymaking.

-HEART helps time-pressured decision-makers better understand, interpret and apply health, nutrition and education evidence.
+HEART helps time-pressured decision-makers better understand, interpret and apply evidence.
 Our knowledge and consultancy services are tailored to support policy decisions and we respond rapidly to requests for assistance as they arise.

 What services do we offer?